fthux/who-arrives/README.md

 Current client IP, geolocation, and network information — served entirely from Cloudflare Workers.

-**Who Arrives** answers one question: *who is arriving at the endpoint right now?* It reads the caller's own connection data that Cloudflare attaches to every request (IP, country, city, coordinates, ASN, …) and returns it as clean JSON.
+**[Who Arrives](https://who-arrives.fthux.com)** answers one question: *who is arriving at the endpoint right now?* It reads the caller's own connection data that Cloudflare attaches to every request (IP, country, city, coordinates, ASN, …) and returns it as clean JSON.
 There is no arbitrary IP lookup — you can only look up yourself.

+Visit [https://who-arrives.fthux.com](https://who-arrives.fthux.com) to see how Who Arrives works and explore its features.
+Visit [https://who-arrives-api.fthux.com](https://who-arrives-api.fthux.com) to try the Who Arrives API.

 <img src="promotions/og-image.png" alt="Who Arrives" />